nathantouze/RemoteShell/README.md

 After the execution of the script, you will find two binaries named _RemoteShell_Server(.exe)_ and _RemoteShell_Client(.exe)_

 #### Warning
-If you are using _compile_win.bat_, execute this script with a shell that handle basic unix commands (cd, cp, mv, mkdir).
+If you are using _compile_win.bat_, execute this script with a shell that handles basic unix commands (cd, cp, mv, mkdir).
 For example, Powershell.exe and cmd.exe **do not** handle these commands.
 Instead, use [git bash](https://git-scm.com/downloads).

 ### Execute project